DaveSkender/Stock.Indicators/indicators/PivotPoints/README.md

 IEnumerable<PivotPointsResult>
 ```

+- This method returns a time series of all available indicator values for the `quotes` provided.
+- It always returns the same number of elements as there are in the historical quotes.
+- It does not return a single incremental indicator value.
-The first window will have `null` values since there's not enough data to calculate.
-We always return the same number of elements as there are in the historical quotes.
+- The first window will have `null` values since there's not enough data to calculate.

 :warning: **Warning**: The second window may be innaccurate if the first window contains incomplete data.
 For example, this can occur if you specify a `Month` window size and only provide 45 calendar days (1.5 months) of `quotes`.